JiaweiZhuang/xESMF/doc/other_tools.rst

 Although its name "Earth System Modeling Framework" doesn't indicate a regridding functionality, it actually contains a very powerful regridding engine.
-It is widely used in Earth System Models (ESMs), serving as both the software infrastructure and the regridder for transforming data between the atmospheric, ocean, and land components.
+It is widely used in Earth System Models (ESMs), serving as both the software infrastructure and the regridder for transforming data between the atmosphere, ocean, and land components.
 It can deal with general irregular meshes, in either 2D or 3D.

 ESMF is a huge beast, containing